How Can I Help My Child with Reading at Home?

 • understood

-If reading feels pressured, children are more likely to resist or become overwhelmed.
+If reading feels pressured, your child is more likely to resist or become overwhelmed.

 Keep It Gentle and Simple